Current Serving Senators for the 2024-2025 Session

 Prior to applying for funding, please be aware of the following terms and conditions:

-Only RSOs with current credentials on file with the Department of Campus Life are eligible.
+• Only RSOs with current credentials on file with the Office of Student Engagegement are eligible.

-The Student Government Association allocates money strictly on a reimbursement basis only.
-No money will be compensated up front.
+• The Student Government Association allocates money strictly on a reimbursement basis only.
+No money will be compensated upfront.
+Some exclusions apply.

-If you have already received funds through a bill in the student senate and are looking to receive your reimbursement please complete the Allocated Funds Usage Form (PDF) and stop by the SGA Office.
+If you have already received funds through a bill in the student senate and are looking to receive your reimbursement please contact the SGA Treasurer at sga.treasurer@gcsu.edu.

 Resolutions